dcode/CTFd-Podman-Challenges/README.md

-# CTFd Docker Plugin
+# CTFd Podman Plugin
-This plugin for CTFd will allow your competing teams/users to start dockerized images for presented challenges.
-It adds a challenge type "docker" that can be assigned a specific docker image/tag.
+This plugin for CTFd will allow your competing teams/users to start podmanized images for presented challenges.
+It adds a challenge type "podman" that can be assigned a specific podman image/tag.
 A few notable requirements:

-* Docker Config must be set first.
-You can access this via `/admin/docker_config`.
+* Podman Config must be set first.
+You can access this via `/admin/podman_config`.
 Currently supported config is pure http (no encryption/authentication) or full TLS with client certificate validation.
-Configuration information for TLS can be found here: https://docs.docker.com/engine/security/https/
+Configuration information for TLS can be found here: https://docs.podman.com/engine/security/https/
 * This plugin is written so that challenges are stored by tags.
-For example, StormCTF stores all docker challenges for InfoSeCon2019 in the `stormctf/infosecon2019` repository.
+For example, StormCTF stores all podman challenges for InfoSeCon2019 in the `stormctf/infosecon2019` repository.
 A challenge example would be `stormctf/infosecon2019:arbit`.
 This is how you would call the challenge when creating a new challenge.

 ## Important Notes